survivejs/webpack-book/manuscript/output/01_targets.md

 ## Conclusion

 Webpack supports targets beyond the web.
-It can be useful for bundling desktop applications, Node servers, and web workers. npm package authors can be find it handy too.
+You can bundle desktop applications, Node servers, and web workers through it. npm package authors can be find it handy too.

 To recap: